 GTID_EXECUTED

-When using both the --single-transaction and --set-gtid-purged=ON options, the data backed up by mysqldump could become inconsistent with the GTIDs, because the GTIDs on the server could have already been incremented between the transaction started by mysqldump and the fetch of GTID_EXECUTED.This fix enables FLUSH TABLES WITH READ LOCK.was run before fetching GTID_EXECUTED to ensure that its value matches the snapshot taken by mysqldump.
+When both the --single-transaction and --set-gtid-purged=ON options were used, the data backed up by mysqldump became inconsistent with the GTIDs, because the GTIDs on the server might have already been incremented between the transaction started by mysqldump and the fetch of GTID_EXECUTED.This fix allows FLUSH TABLES WITH READ LOCKwas run before fetching GTID_EXECUTED to ensure that its value matches the snapshot taken by mysqldump.

-For some reason, there is nothing about this in the 5.7.41 release notes, but it appears to include a similar fix.
+For some reason, there is nothing about it in the release notes for 5.7.41, but it appears to include a similar fix.

 --single-transaction